-In the beginning, we’ll cover the basics.
-After that, Spring interview questions and answers for experienced developers will follow.
-I’ll summarize the information in the very end and leave you with some tips for the future.
+In the beginning, we’ll cover the basic and later the experienced Spring interview questions and answers.
+In the end, we will have a summary of the information and leave you with some tips for the future.

 Table of Contents